SUNSET OF FURMANKIND

 “He won’t admit it anymore,” Jenni added, “but I think you’re right.”
 She looked over at the cougar.
 “He never joins us in a cozy feline nap pile in the pit, but are you two still sleeping in the same bed?”

 Kristen shook her head.
-“No, he keeps making up excuses whenever I suggest it, so I think I’m about ready to give it up.”
+“No, he makes up excuses whenever I suggest it, so I think I’m about ready to give it up.”
 She sighed and looked down at her robed body.
 “I’m not a stick-figure like some of the females here… I mean, I’m no longer overweight like I was, but I’m still a little meaty.
 Maybe that’s why he…”

 Dante interrupted her with a wave of his hands.
-“It has nothing to do with your figure, darlin'.
+“It has nothing to do with your figure, sweetheart.
 Believe me when I say that from a guy’s perspective, you’ve become a knockout!
 Remember, I’ve already seen you naked.
 If I wasn’t already involved with Jenni, I might go after you myself!”

 Jenni gave him a smirk and reached out to lightly pinch his cheek.
 “I feel flattered you’ve singled me out, but I thought you weren’t planning to limit yourself to a single female, oh roaming male cat!”